When the recommendation first arrived to go dairy free, I mainly had one thought…pizza.

 Makes 6 to 8 Servings

 Cheese-free pizza is a surprising delight, especially when rich sauces and toppings are used.
-In this recipe, walnuts pair with mushrooms for rich, meaty, and earthy flavors, or cashews can be used for a creamier yet equally flavorful pesto.
 We use a good dose of parsley to add freshness and to keep the basil from becoming overwhelming.

 - 1 cup packed fresh parsley

 - 1 cup raw walnuts or cashews

 - 1/4 cup extra-virgin olive oil plus additional for serving